Omega-3-carboxylic acids

-Omega-3 carboxylic acids (Epanova) is a formerly-marketed yet still FDA approved prescription medication–since taken off market by the manufacturer–used alongside a low fat and low cholesterol diet that lowers high triglyceride (fat) levels in adults with very high levels.
-This was the third class of fish oil-based drug, after omega-3 acid ethyl esters (Lovaza and Omtryg) and ethyl eicosapentaenoic acid (Vascepa), to be approved for use as a drug.
-The first approval by US Food and Drug Administration was granted 05 May 2014.
+Omega−3-carboxylic acids (Epanova) is a formerly marketed yet still not a Food and Drug Administration (FDA)-approved prescription medication–since taken off market by the manufacturer–used alongside a low fat and low cholesterol diet that lowers high triglyceride (fat) levels in adults with very high levels.
+This was the third class of fish oil-based drug, after omega−3-acid ethyl esters (Lovaza and Omtryg) and ethyl eicosapentaenoic acid (Vascepa), to be approved for use as a drug.
+The first approval in the United States by the FDA was granted 05 May 2014.
 These fish oil drugs are similar to fish oil dietary supplements, but the ingredients are better controlled and have been tested in clinical trials.
-Specifically, Epanova contained at least 850 mg omega-3-acid ethyl esters per 1 g capsule.
+Specifically, Epanova contained at least 850 mg omega−3-acid ethyl esters per 1 g capsule.

 Following phase III clinical trial in mixed dyslipidaemia, AstraZeneca announced on 13 January 2019 that their clinical trials were terminated for futility because no medical benefit of the medication could be found.

 Medical uses

-Omega-3 carboxylic acids are used in addition to changes in diet to reduce triglyceride levels in adults with severe (≥ 500 mg/dL) hypertriglyceridemia.
+Omega−3-carboxylic acids are used in addition to changes in diet to reduce triglyceride levels in adults with severe (≥ 500 mg/dL) hypertriglyceridemia.

-Intake of large doses (2.0 to 4.0 g/day) of long-chain omega-3 fatty acids as prescription drugs or dietary supplements are generally required to achieve significant (> 15%) lowering of triglycerides, and at those doses the effects can be significant (from 20% to 35% and even up to 45% in individuals with levels greater that 500 mg/dL).
+Intake of large doses (2.0 to 4.0 g/day) of long-chain omega−3 fatty acids as prescription drugs or dietary supplements are generally required to achieve significant (> 15%) lowering of triglycerides, and at those doses the effects can be significant (from 20% to 35% and even up to 45% in individuals with levels greater that 500 mg/dL).
 It appears that both eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) lower triglycerides.
 However, DHA appears to raise LDL cholesterol more than EPA, and further, DHA raises HDL cholesterol while EPA does not.

 Other fish-oil based drugs

-There are other omega-3 fish oil based drugs on the market that have similar uses and mechanisms of action.
+There are other omega−3 fish oil based drugs on the market that have similar uses and mechanisms of action.